Designing the app Trader Joe's fans have been asking for.

 The journey map is where the real design problems live.

 Mapping both in-store and online shopping journeys side by side showed us that the same emotional pattern appeared in both: frustration at the planning stage, relief at checkout.
-The design opportunity wasn't inside the store or inside an app — it was in the space between them.
-That's where our three features ended up.
+The design opportunity wasn't inside the store or inside an app, it was in the space between them.
+That's where we integrated our three features.

 The gallery walk changed our feature priorities.

-We came in expecting meal planning to be the headline feature.
-The sticky note feedback pushed accessibility and collaboration to equal importance.
-Designing in public — even just posting work on a board — is one of the fastest ways to invalidate your own assumptions.
+We expected meal planning to be the key feature for our focus.
+The gallery walk feedback pushed accessibility and collaboration to equal importance.
+Co-designing is one of the fastest ways to invalidate your own assumptions.

 Brand voice is a design constraint, not a finishing touch.

-Trader Joe's copy is warm, specific, and slightly irreverent.
-Every screen had to pass a simple test: does this sound like TJ's, or does it sound like a generic grocery app?
-That filter produced better decisions than any visual guide would have — it forced us to think about what the brand actually values rather than just what it looks like.
+Trader Joe's copy is warm and unique.
+Every screen had to pass a simple test: does this sound like Trader Joe's, or does it sound like a generic grocery app?
+That filter produced better decisions than any visual guide would have, it forced us to think about what the brand actually values rather than just what it looks like.